 Immunotherapy is prescribed and administered by a medical oncologist in a variety of ways, most commonly by using biologic agents that stimulate the immune system.
-Other mechanisms are currently under investigation through clinical trials and include vaccine therapy, stem cell manipulation and others.
+Other mechanisms are currently under investigation in clinical trials and include vaccine therapy, intra-lesional therapy, stem cell manipulation and others.

 Have you been diagnosed with Stage III melanoma?
 If so, you may want to view our literature on Managing a Stage III Diagnosis to learn more about possible treatment options.

 Up-to-date recordings on a variety of melanoma treatments can be found on our Educational Recordings page.

 Commonly prescribed immune stimulants include biologic agents such as antibodies, interferons and interleukins, which are administered in much higher doses than are usually present in the body.

 - T-VEC (Imlygic®) received FDA approval in October 2015.
 Imlygic is a genetically modified oncolytic viral therapy indicated for the local treatment of unresectable cutaneous, subcutaneous and nodal lesions in patients whose melanoma has recurred after initial surgery.
 Imlygic is a genetically modified herpes simplex virus type 1 designed to replicate within tumors, causing tumors to rupture (cell death).
 Amgen's Assist® Program offers free medicines and co-pay assistance programs.

 - Ipi + Nivo (Ipilimumab® + Nivolumab®) combination received accelerated FDA approval in September 2015 based on improved response rates and progression-free survival in previously treated patients.